-#3: INQUIRY-BASED LEARNING in trimester-arcs for science/STEAM instruction, and infused across the curriculum;
+#3: INQUIRY-BASED LEARNING infused across the curriculum and teaching methodology;

 Inquiry-based learning is an instructional philosophy that employs certain teaching methods, lesson planning, and curricular techniques that will bring student curiosity and agency to the forefront of learning.
 In an inquiry-based classroom, teachers’ primary activity is facilitating learning, rather than delivering content or prescriptively delineating skills.
-Elements of inquiry-based learning are infused in all subjects at St. Ignatius, but are the primary organizing principle in science, and help bring to life the STEAM emphasis in the school’s academic approach.
+Elements of inquiry-based learning and this teaching methodology are infused in all subjects at St. Ignatius.

 In an inquiry-based project, students follow a four step cycle: